denizhanoter/ValheimMods/ToggleBowDrawMod/Yeni klasör/README.md

 2. **Enable/Disable the Mod:** The mod is enabled by default, but you can disable it in the configuration if needed.

 ## Mod Settings
-You can configure the mod’s behavior through the in-game configuration settings or manually by editing the configuration file.
+You can configure the modï¿½s behavior through the in-game configuration settings or manually by editing the configuration file.

 1. **Toggle Key:**
    - Default: `N`